Skip to main content

 CEEMS Tool

-CEEMS tool is a utility tool that can be used to test, configure and validate CEEMS related components.
-It is distributed along with pre-compiled binaries, ceems_api_server DEB/RPM packages and CEEMS container.
+The CEEMS tool is a utility tool that can be used to test, configure, and validate CEEMS-related components.
+It is distributed along with pre-compiled binaries, ceems_api_server DEB/RPM packages, and the CEEMS container.

-All the available options from the ceems_tool can be listed using --help
+All available options from the ceems_tool can be listed using --help:

 ceems_tool --help